ssimunic/iotplatform/readme.md

 # IoT Platform
 Generic Internet of Things platform for data collection.
 Devices can be registered with custom fields.
-Supports triggers, visualization through charts, floor maps and Google Maps.
+Supports triggers and visualization through charts.

 ## Table of contents
   * [Technology stack](#technology-stack)